gildor2/UEViewer/README.md

 - `--debug` make a debug version of executable
 - `--vc <version>` specify which Visual Studio version should be used for compilation, default is latest compiler installed on your system

+Please note that `build.sh` is not just a shortcut for calling `make -f <makefile>`, it performs more actions.
+It does:
+- Generating a makefile for current platform.
+- Making `UModelTool/Version.h` file which contains current build number based on number of Git commits.
+- Preprocessing shaders (with executing `Unreal/Shaders/make.pl`).
+- It has the possibility to compile just a single cpp file from the project (used with Visual Studio Code Ctrl+F7 key).

 ### Windows 32-bit